HITsz-TMG/UMOE-Scaling-Unified-Multimodal-LLMs/Uni_MoE/README.md

 **Usage and License Notices**: The data and checkpoint are intended and licensed for research use only.
 They are also restricted to uses that follow the license agreement of LLaMA and Vicuna.
 The dataset and models trained using the dataset should not be used outside of research purposes.

+If you use the Uni-MoE model with 8 experts, please go `./Uni_MoE_8e`

 ## 🌟 Structure

 The model architecture of Uni-MoE is shown below.
 Three training stages contain: 1) Utilize pairs from different modalities and languages to build connectors that map these elements to a unified language space, establishing a foundation for multimodal understanding; 2) Develop modality-specific experts using cross-modal data to ensure deep understanding, preparing for a cohesive multi-expert model; 3) Incorporate multiple trained experts into LLMs and refine the unified multimodal model using the LoRA technique on mixed multimodal data.